 On December the 13th, Sweden celebrates Sankta Lucia, the celebration of light.
 The Lucia celebration literally brings some light into the dark winter months.
 Girls wear long white robes and wear candles in their hair.
-Everyone eats lussekatter or saffron rolls and gingerbread and in just about every church there is a celebration in which Lucia songs are sung.
+Everyone eats lussekatter or saffron rolls and gingerbread.
+In just about every church there is a celebration in which Lucia songs are sung.

 Following the tradition the children wake their parents on the 13th of December.
 They enter their parents’ room, sing Lucia songs and bring them lussekatter (saffron rolls) on bed.
 Also in the church there is a special celebration in which the Lucia choir sings the typical songs.